-Mexico claims success in stopping migrants; activists say no
+Mexico declares success in slowing migrant flow

-MEXICO CITY (AP) — Mexico says it has complied with a 90-day deadline from the U.S. to reduce the flow of migrants through its territory, but activists say Mexico’s crackdown has only forced migrants into greater desperation and more illicit, dangerous routes.

-Foreign Relations Secretary Marcelo Ebrard is to give a final report on Mexican government efforts Friday, three months after threats by U.S. President Donald Trump to impose tariffs on Mexico unless it cracked down on hundreds of thousands of mainly Central American migrants arriving at the U.S. border.

-The figures appear to bear out Mexico’s position.
-The number of migrants detained at the U.S. border has fallen from 133,000 in May to 95,000 in June and 72,000 in July.
+“We’re showing that the strategy that Mexico put forward has been successful,” Ebrard said.
+“I don’t expect a tariff threat Tuesday because it wouldn’t make sense.”

+Using U.S. Customs and Border Protection data, Ebrard said the number of migrants apprehended at the U.S.-Mexico border in August was 63,989, down from 144,266 in May.
+Ebrard’s numbers include those who presented themselves at U.S. ports of entry and were deemed inadmissible.

 Mexico has reinforced security on its porous southern border and set up checkpoints on highways leading north, deploying 21,600 police and troops across the nation.
+Ebrard said there had been seven formal complaints of human rights violations involving the National Guard, a relatively low number which he saw as another sign of success.

+The enforcement has been paired with an incipient economic development plan.
+Mexico has agreed with Honduras and El Salvador to expand a tree planting program that aims to keep farmers on their land through direct payments and provide them with income-generating fruit and timber trees.

+Mexico has committed $60 million to that program and another to create job opportunities for youth.

+Some 4,300 Central American migrants are working in Mexico’s version of that program in the south, Ebrard said.

-Mexican President Andres Manuel López Obrador is a leftist who took office Dec.
-1 promising better treatment of migrants, but he has instead made the fight against migrant trafficking his own cause.
-In recent weeks, he has seldom cites the U.S. pressure and depicts the crackdown on migrants as a struggle to defend Mexican laws.
-For example, his administration has taken a tough line against hundreds of African migrants waiting in the southern city of Tapachula for transit visas that Mexico no longer hands out.
+Mexican President Andres Manuel López Obrador, a leftist who took office Dec.
+1 promising better treatment of migrants, instead has embraced the fight against migrant smuggling.

+In recent weeks, he has seldom mentioned the U.S. pressure and depicts the crackdown on migrants as a struggle to defend Mexican laws.
+His administration has taken a tough line against hundreds of African migrants waiting in the southern city of Tapachula for transit visas that Mexico no longer hands out.

 “We will not budge,” he said after the Africans protested, “because the recent events in Tapachula aim to make Mexico yield and oblige us to give out certificates so migrants can get into the United States.
 We cannot do that.
 It isn’t our job.”